Narew Offensive: Battle

 On the night of July 23, German artillery opened heavy fire on Russian positions.
 At dawn, the German infantry went on the offensive.
-Two groups of the 11th Army Corps bypassed Pultusk, breaking through the positions of the 4th Army Corps in many places.
-The 17th Army Corps crossed the Narew River, the 1st Cavalry Corps could not hold back the onslaught of the Germans.
-At noon, A. Litvinov ordered the 1st Siberian Corps to deliver a “decisive and quick” blow to the enemy’s flank, and the 4th Army Corps and cavalry with the 1st Rifle Brigade to push back the Germans behind the Narew and restore the situation.
-But by 18 o'clock, the Russian troops were completely upset and broke through in many places, an 8-km gap formed between the 1st Turkestan and 4th army corps, and the commander of the 1st army asked the front headquarters for permission to withdraw troops behind the fort belt of Novogeorgievsk.
+Two groups of the XI Corps bypassed Pultusk, breaking through the positions of the 4th Army Corps in many places.
+The XVII Corps crossed the Narew River, the 1st Cavalry Corps could not hold back the onslaught of the Germans.
+At noon, Litvinov ordered the 1st Siberian Army Corps to deliver a “decisive and quick” blow to the enemy’s flank, and the 4th Army Corps and cavalry with the 1st Rifle Brigade to push back the Germans behind the Narew and restore the situation.
+But by 18 o'clock, the Russian troops were completely upset and broke through in many places, an 8-km gap formed between the 1st Turkestan and 4th Army Corps, and the commander of the 1st Army asked the front headquarters for permission to withdraw troops behind the fort belt of Novogeorgievsk.

-By 19.30, the German breakthrough was closed by the introduction of the 11th Siberian Rifle Division into battle: A. Litvinov hoped to go on the counteroffensive after the arrival of the 27th Army Corps, but the situation turned out to be more difficult.
+By 19.30, the German breakthrough was closed by the introduction of the 11th Siberian Rifle Division into battle: Litvinov hoped to go on the counteroffensive after the arrival of the 27th Army Corps, but the situation turned out to be more difficult.
 The advantage of the Germans in artillery led to high losses.
 At 22:00 Litvinov ordered the 1st Army to retreat across the Narew River and destroy all bridges.
 The 1st Army occupied a new defensive line without interference by 7 o'clock on July 24.
 The Germans entered Różan and Pultusk.
 But even in the new position, Litvinov did not hope to hold on, "since there are not enough cartridges and the line itself is not fortified, but on the right flank it is inconvenient for defense."
 He asked M. Alekseyev to transfer the 78th Infantry Division to him to reinforce the 21st Army Corps.